 Both my guests were happy to share the insights that had given them the most professional jealousy.
 For Gabriela, anything which uncovers a fundamental truth is a campaign worth noting.
 She referenced Snickers’ ‘You’re not you when you’re hungry’ which stood out for its simplicity and relatability.
 Seeing the campaign was a real ‘Why didn’t I think of that?!’ moment.

 We then moved on to discuss the challenges my guests had faced.
-David’s top lesson was to ‘market the market research’ – a lesson he learnt after a large study he did during his time at Unilever ended up gathering dust in a folder, inevitably causing him frustration.
-He realised he was not sharing the research with his audience in a clear and digestible way.
+David’s top lesson was to 'market the market research' – a lesson he learnt after a large study he did during his time at Unilever ended up gathering dust in a folder, inevitably causing him frustration.
+He realised he was not sharing insights with his audience in a clear and digestible way.
 The big lesson for David was that capturing the data isn’t enough and allocating a portion of budget to bring the research to life is imperative.

 Hot topics in insights now include ‘agility’ and ‘technology’.
 I was curious to hear David and Gabriela’s take on the words and how they felt the insight profession had evolved.
 Gabriela’s view was that despite all the technology and data we have, the real thinking and impact comes from humans, and that we shouldn’t forget to be human-centric.
 Whereas 20 years ago we were focused on building questionnaires, our role as researchers has evolved to focus on translating data so that it makes sense.